 The energy difference between dextrorotatory and levorotatory hydrogen is small enough to usually be ignored.
 But the distinction is important when we use hydrogen to define the handedness of a coordinate system.
 For the rest of this article we only discuss the levorotatory case, and simply call it hydrogen.

 Excited States of Hydrogen

-The excited states of atomic hydrogen are built-up from the components shown in this table.
+The excited states of atomic hydrogen are built-up from the components shown in the following table.
 Some rotating quarks are grouped together as spin-up or spin-down field quanta.
 And a magnetic field is specified using a few muonic quarks.

 The set of quarks noted by is called a Lamb quantum.
 This particle is like a little bit of orbital angular momentum because absorbing or emitting it changes the azimuthal quantum number by without altering or .
 The Lamb quantum is used to explain the Lamb shift because, as shown below, excited states can be accurately constructed as

 Quark coefficients for the Lyman photons are obtained from the gross structure of the hydrogen spectrum, they bring wet and dry quarks into the description.
 Quarks are conserved so the following models for excited states are obtained by adding together the quark-coefficients of all components.
 This method automatically conserves charge, momentum, etc.